alexo921/pipeline/INTERNAL_ANALYTICS_SETUP.md

 ## Security Considerations

-1. **API Key Security**
+1. **Internal Network Security**
-   - Use strong, randomly generated API keys
+   - Ensure your internal dashboard is properly secured
-   - Rotate keys regularly
+   - Use HTTPS for data transmission
-   - Store keys securely in environment variables
+   - Implement proper firewall rules

 2. **Rate Limiting**
    - Implement rate limiting on your endpoints